 A complete list of the 24 BOK2 Outcomes is provided in Appendix C, along with the expected level of achievement for each one.
 Note that the outcomes are organized into three broad categories-foundational, technical, and professional.
 Note also that separate levels of achievement are defined for the bachelor's degree, for the master's degree (or equivalent), and for pre-licensure experience.
 Following the framework established by the BOK1, this structure emphasizes that both education and experience are essential for full attainment of the Civil Engineering BOK.

-A formal comparison of these outcomes with the BOK1-compliant accreditation criteria strongly suggests that the criteria will need to be further modified to foster BOK2 implementation.
-15 incorporation of the 24 BOK2 outcomes into civil engineering curricula.
+A formal comparison of these outcomes with the BOK1-compliant accreditation criteria strongly suggests that the criteria will need to be further modified to foster BOK2 implementation.20